rgoulter/my-hakyll-blog/emacs.markdown

 > users, I prefer to see Lisp hackers in this space, so we actually get better
 > quality throughout.

-# Sacha Chua's Visual Guide to Emacs
+# Sacha Chua's Visual Guide

 [http://sachachua.com/blog/series/a-visual-guide-to-emacs/](http://sachachua.com/blog/series/a-visual-guide-to-emacs/)
 This is very cute, utterly fantastic.